Thiyagu-2003/cloud_deploy_apache-httpd/README.md

 http://<your-ec2-public-ip>
 ```

-If everything is configured correctly, your static website should be live 🎉
+If everything is configured correctly, your static website should load successfully 🎉

 **📸 Screenshot:**
 ![Website Deployed](images/website-deployed.png)